-Please note: most photographs have captions which appear if you "hover" over the photo with your mouse.
+Please note: many photographs have captions which appear if you "hover" over the photo with your mouse.

 Suuqiina was born in 1950 in Nome, Alaska.
 He is of Inuit (Alaska Native), Mi'Kmaq (Native American), English, Scottish, Irish, and French descent.
 He is the Grandson of Chief Suuqiina of King Island Alaska and his mother was a full-blood Inuit.
 Through his father he is the 14th generation descendant of Stephen Hopkins who financed the Mayflower and also signed the Mayflower Compact and lived in Plymouth.

 Due to his mother contracting tuberculosis, he was placed in a residential school/orphanage in White Mountain, Alaska, when he was a toddler.
 Suuqiina lived there in the village, surrounded by his people and his culture, until he was 7 years old.